A Basic Example

 the set

-,the relation
+Cities,the relation

-,the parameters
+RoutesfromCitiestoCities,the parameters

-, andthe parameters
+Supply(i)andDemand(i)for each cityi, andthe parameters

-for each route between two citiesi
+Distance(i,j)andTransportCost(i,j)for each route between two citiesiandj.

 For the sake of simplicity, it is assumed that there is only a single

-output, the actual Transport(i,j)
+output, the actual Transport(i,j) along each route.

 Format of input data